symfony/symfony-docs/contributing/community/review-comments.rst

 -----------

 Don't feel bad if you "failed" to follow these tips.
-As long as your intentions were good and you didn't really offend or insult anyone;
+As long as your intentions were good and you did not really offend or insult anyone;
-you can explain you misunderstood, you didn't mean to marginalize or simply failed.
+you can explain you misunderstood, you did not mean to marginalize or simply failed.

 But don't say it "just because", if your apology is not really meant